 - Spousal support or alimony.
 Either spouse can request support from the other.
 The court will evaluate the request, take evidence, and consider many different factors and make a ruling the court feels is fair to both parties.

 At Almasri & Marzwanian Law Group, we are dedicated to making this difficult process as comfortable for you as possible.
 In order to better serve you, our staff members also speak Arabic, Spanish, and Armenian.
 We serve those in Dallas, Fort Worth, and Houston, as well as Oklahoma.
+You can contact us any time day and night.
+We are available to take your call 24 hours a day 7 days a week.

 Contact Almasri & Marzwanian Law Group For Help